 Methods of recording, evaluating, and disposition of findings are established and reporting requirements are in compliance with applicable Code requirements.

 Guidance: For additional coverage, the inspector may expand the sample to ensure that an appropriate number of procedures are reviewed.
-A minimum of 10 NDE procedures should be reviewed under 02.03.b.
+A minimum of 10 NDE procedures should be reviewed under Section 02.03.b.

 Observe a sample of NDE activities and verify acceptable performance of each method of examination in accordance with the ASME Code and regulatory requirements.
 At a minimum, the inspector is to observe and verify the acceptable performance of the following exams: